 Your support of the NJCU Foundation makes a difference in our students’ lives every day.
 Please join these dedicated faculty, staff, and retirees and make a donation.

 To set-up a bi-weekly payroll deduction, you can click HERE, or download this FORM.
-If you have any questions, please contact Alan Grossman, Director of Leadership Gifts, at (201) 200-2472 or by e-mail at email@example.com.
+If you have any questions, please contact Sonaliz Morel, Director of Annual Fund (201) 200-3589 or by email, email@example.com.